elidupree/time-steward/src/rowless/README.md

 ## Keywords

 TimeSteward uses **incremental processing** to be a **retroactive data structure**.
-The Predictor concept is a type of **reactive programming**.
-I didn't need these terms for the explanation, but I want them to appear in this document to attract people who are doing web searches for "reactive programming game physics" or similar.
+It's also a **partially persistent data structure**, in the sense that snapshots don't change even if you make retroactive modifications after taking them.
+I didn't need these terms for the explanation, but I want them to appear in this document to attract people who are doing web searches for "incremental processing game physics" or similar.

 ## License